shishpal2000/maaco-fashion-Ecommerce-project-/README.md

 ● User can Search product by name, filter by price, categories and reviews.

-● It's a team project.
+● It's a personal project.

 # Main page
 This is the home page of e-commerce.
 It shows a list of products.